 in addition to its own share of decommissioning expenditure.

 The procedure works by firstly allocating the decommissioning expenditure to all of the participators (including the defaulter) in accordance with their interests and then by reducing the amount allocated to the defaulter by the amount attributed to the other participators (OTA75\Sch5\Para2A(6)).

+Previous page

+Next page